Hyeple/Git_filemanager/README.md

  <br/>

 This program is a Git file manager designed to run on the Windows 10,11 environment.
-Please run it on a Windows system.

-Git_filemanager is a simple GUI-based git repository management program.
+Please run it on a Windows system.Git_filemanager is a simple GUI-based git repository management program.
 It enables you to manage files on your computer's C drive.
 It offers functionalities such as file Git repository initialization, and various Git actions to assist you in file management using Git.

 <br/>